AlexanderRengers/WindowsFromTheCloud/README.md

 6. Install Steam and one game
 7. Connect via parsec and check everything works
 8. Disconnect and shutdown the vm
-9. Create a snapshot from the vm in the `snapshots-rg`
+9. Create a snapshot from the vm named `snapshotcli-initial`
-10. Deploy the vm again using the deployment pipeline, and set the snapshot resourceId manually
+10. Deploy the vm again using the deployment pipeline.
+11. Delete the vm with the delete pipeline, which deletes all resources and creates a snapshot of the current vm disk.

-### Pipeline Setup
+## Pipeline Setup
+1. Create a deployment pipeline
+   - `gamingVM/deploy-vm-pipeline.yml`
+   - variables: `resourceGroup=gamingVm.rg` and `templateFilePath=gamingVM/main.bicep`
+2. Create a deployment pipeline for deleting and snapshot creation
+   - reusing the `webVM/deployment-pipeline.yml`
+   - variables: `resourceGroup=gamingVm.rg` and `templateFilePath=gamingVM/delete.bicep`